Eleanor Smith MP chaired a parliamentary roundtable discussion on Tuesday 16 October 2018, supported by Roche Diabetes Care.

 Health apps have the potential to reduce pressures on the NHS workforce, through providing time-saving efficiencies in

 the delivery of care.
-In order for this to be exploited, healthcare professionals need to be sign-posted to approved and relevant
+For this to be exploited, healthcare professionals need to be sign-posted to approved and relevant

 health apps for their specialism and trained on their use.
 As the NHS looks to the future, the potential of health apps should